-There is no known local public memorial to the war dead of the Breamish Valley.
-In response to this, and in the context of the First World War Centenary (Nov 2018), the Breamish Valley War Memorial Project (BVWMP) was initiated in early 2017 by local resident Robbie Burn.
-The aim is to:
+The Breamish Valley War Memorial Project (BVWMP) was initiated in early 2017.
+The stimulus for the project was the recognition that, at the time, there was no known local public memorial to the war dead of the Breamish Valley.
+In response to this, and in the context of the First World War Centenary (Nov 2018), local resident Robbie Burn convened a small steering group that aimed to:

 Commemorate individuals who lost their lives in either of the two world wars while serving in the armed forces or directly supporting the armed forces.

-To identify fallen service personnel and then to create and publish a Roll of Honour.
+The identification of fallen service personnel and the creation and publication of an online Roll of Honour.

 The construction and siting of a physical war memorial within the local community.